dclnbrght/web/content-software/power-up-your-sdlc-with-ai.md

 AI agents are rapidly changing how software is developed and delivered.
 Using AI at specific touchpoints of the SDLC is a practical way to start, however, a more holistic approach will deliver even more positive results.

-Start by introducing changes to the Planning and Analysis phase, then progressively add AI integration to each subsequent phase.
-By ensuring that the context generated is high-quality, relevant, and reusable, teams can create a compounding effect: each phase becomes more efficient and better aligned with the next.
+Start by introducing changes to the Planning & Analysis phase, then progressively work through each subsequent phase.
+By ensuring that the context generated is high-quality, relevant, and reusable, it will create a compounding effect: each phase becomes more efficient and better aligned with the next.

 The result?
 A cohesive, AI-powered SDLC that accelerates delivery, improves quality, and empowers teams to deliver better software.